PlanterApp/planter_blog/content/posts/newbie-gardening-mistakes/index.md

 Many gardeners enjoy the process of garden planning, but it does require some time to think through everything in detail.
 That is why the [Planter app](https://planter.garden/) is such a game-changer- you can easily plan your garden from virtually anywhere.
 Whether you're on a bus, on a comfy couch, or even out in your garden!
 Planter also makes it easy to make changes to your plans and visualize your updated garden layout.
 With a solid plan your garden will be set up for success going into the growing season!

-## Selecting seeds and plants that don't suit your climate
+## Selecting plants and varieties that don't suit your climate

 nuance to learn when it comes to selecting plants that are well-adapted for your climate.